 Twenty-seven students, accounting for forty percent of the world’s 68 perfect scores in the November 2018 examination session came from Australasian schools with one in six Australasian candidates achieving an IB result above 40 out of a maximum possible score of 45, equal to an ATAR equivalent of 98.25!
 Australasian students achieved an average grade of 33.24, well above the world average of 28.58!
 The Australasian pass rate of 90% was well above the world average of 69%.

 These results demonstrate the significant disadvantage that schools offering the IB Diploma face in rankings that do not include the achievement of Diploma candidates.
-Schools with large proportions of Diploma students are especially disadvantaged by unfair ‘league tables’ that exclude Diploma programme achievements.
+Schools with large proportions of Diploma students are especially disadvantaged by unfair ‘league tables’, created by the print media, that exclude Diploma Programme achievements.

 The International Baccalaureate is also studied by students through the Primary Years Programme and Middle Years Programme as well as a Career Related Programme which acts as an alternative to the Diploma Programme.
 Many Australasian schools offer a combination of two or three IB programmes spanning education from age 4-18.

 For more information on the International Baccalaureate go to: www.ibo.org